 Touts in the car park will invariably try to entice you to take a costly auto-rickshaw, or insist that you visit Fatehpur first.
 It's also guaranteed that you'll be approached by fake tourist guides, many of them young children.
 Fatehpur, in particular, is overrun with hawkers, beggars, pickpockets and touts, as it is free to enter.
 The fake guides are most active around the road leading to Buland Darwaza and Jama Masjid.

 Licensed guides are available in front of the ticket counter at the Diwan-e-Am gate.
 Take a guide from there only, or get your travel agent (if you have one) to arrange for a guide to meet you in the car park.
 Don't be misled by the fake guides elsewhere.
-They will not give you a proper tour and will pressure you into purchasing souvenirs.

 Where to Stay